 A deployment to an environment, such as Production or Testing, is linked to an issue if a commit associated with the deploy contains the issue key in its commit message.
 The Development panel details the environments that associated Bamboo builds have been deployed to.

 The issue key must be included in the commit to activate this feature.

-Click the Deployed link to see deployment details including the deployment status, release date, and click through to view a particular deployment:
+Select a deployment name to see deployment details including the deployment status, release date, and select to view a particular deployment:

 Note the Deployment panel is no longer displayed on an issue when the Development panel is available.